Sam Farrar

-Sam John Farrar (born June 29, 1978) is an American musician.
-He is best known as a member of the pop band Maroon 5, in which he plays several instruments, primarily bass guitar.
-A frequent collaborator with the band since the 1990s, he joined as a touring member in 2012 and was promoted to an official member in 2017.
+Sam John Farrar (born June 29, 1978) is an American musician who is the primary bass guitarist for the pop band Maroon 5, having joined the band in 2016.
+A frequent collaborator with the band since the 1990s, he joined as a touring member in 2012 and was promoted to bass guitarist in 2020.
 He has also been the bassist for the rock band Phantom Planet since their formation in 1994.

 Career

 1994–2012: Phantom Planet and other side projects

 Farrar is the bass guitar player for the American rock band Phantom Planet.
 He also joined the band Operation Aloha with members of Gomez and Maroon 5.
 He and his wife, Stephanie, have started their own music project, called Bubble and Strife.